jilimm/RingCommDocumentation/mailMergeHowTo.md

 Make sure you have the following windows **Desktop application**
 1. Microsoft Word
 2. Microsoft Excel
-3. OutLook application
+3. OutLook application **NOT the same as accessing outlook from your Internet browser**

-If yuo are unsure whether you have these applications, ensure the applciations are present when you *search for them in the Windows search bar*
+If you are unsure whether you have these applications, check that they appear when you *search for them in the Windows search bar*

 ## 1. Preparing your Excel Sheet